When should you use a lattice top for pie?

-It isn’t just pretty people.
+It isn’t just pretty people!
 It’s functional.
-Peaches have A LOT of liquid in them.
-The lattice top allows for evaporation to occur so those liquids aren’t just trapped inside your pie.
+Lattice pie crusts should be used for any pie that contains a lot of liquid.
+A lattice top allows for evaporation to occur so those liquids aren’t just trapped inside your pie.
+Peaches have A LOT of liquid in them so a lattice top is important.
 It requires some extra steps, but it is vital for a perfectly peachy pie.

 Perfect Peach Pie